jmcmt87/spark_app_twitter/README.md

 python3 main.py
 ```
-The Spark application is configured to work with AWS S3 bucket, AWS credentials are needed, as well as the Twitter API v2 Bearer Token and a
+The Spark application is configured to work with AWS S3, AWS credentials are needed, as well as the Twitter API v2 Bearer Token and a
 MongoDB Atlas cluster.